CaptainQuark/redux-sands/README.md

   - Added `types(...)` to export the internal types used.
 Returns an object, where each key is the reducer name and its value the matching internal type
   - First jest tests
 - 1.0.0-beta.1:
-  - Inital upload.
+  - Initial upload.
 Full support for state-prop + reducer creation.
 Full support for importing other's state and reducers.
-Basic saga integration (only observering 'takeEvery')
+Basic saga integration (only observing 'takeEvery')